-Use of proceeds We estimate that the net proceeds to us from the combined offering, based on an assumed offering price of US\$11.97 per ADS (being the last reported sale price of our ADSs on the New York Stock Exchange on October 21, 2005), and after deducting underwriting discounts and estimated expense would be approximately US\$91.5 million.
-We estimate that the net proceeds from the preemptive rights offerings, based on an equivalent offering price, would be approximately US\$64.8 million, assuming the offers are fully subscribed.
+Use of proceeds We estimate that the net proceeds to us from the combined offering, based on the offering price of US\$9.48 per ADS, and after deducting underwriting discounts and estimated expenses, will be approximately US\$72.7 million.
+We estimate that the net proceeds from the preemptive rights offerings, based on an equivalent offering price, will be approximately US\$51.3 million, assuming the offers are fully subscribed.
 We intend to use the net proceeds of the combined offering and the preemptive rights offerings for the construction of a new MDF plant in Chile and, over the next three years, for additional projects under consideration, but not yet approved, including a new MDF plant in Brazil, a plywood plant in Chile and forestry acquisitions or investments in Chile, Argentina and Brazil.
 Lock-up We, our officers and directors and our controlling shareholders have agreed not to sell any shares other than in the combined offering and the preemptive rights offerings for a period of 90 days after execution of the underwriting agreements for the combined offering without the prior approval of J.P.
+Morgan Securities Inc. J.P.
+Morgan Securities Inc. has advised us that it has no present intention or arrangement to release any of the securities subject to a lock-up agreement and any future request for such a release will be considered in light of the particular circumstances surrounding the request.
+See "Underwriters."

-Morgan Securities Inc. Shares outstanding immediately prior to and following the preemptive rights offerings and the combined offering Immediately prior to the preemptive rights offerings and the combined offering, our issued and outstanding capital stock consisted of 5,030,981,034 shares of common stock (excluding treasury shares) but including shares represented by ADSs.
+Shares outstanding immediately prior to and following the preemptive rights offerings and the combined offering Immediately prior to the preemptive rights offerings and the combined offering, our issued and outstanding capital stock consisted of 5,030,981,033 shares of common stock (excluding treasury shares) but including shares represented by ADSs.
 See "Description of share capital".
-The following table summarizes the number of shares that will be outstanding after giving effect to the combined offering and the exercise of preemptive rights to purchase newly issued and treasury shares assuming waiver by the controlling shareholders: No exercise of preemptive rights 5,428,423,534 Full exercise of preemptive rights to purchase treasury shares 5,435,747,267 Full exercise of preemptive rights to purchase newly issued shares 5,691,736,284 Full exercise of preemptive rights to purchase newly issued shares and treasury shares 5,699,060,017 8
+The followit table summarizes the number of shares that will be outstanding after giving effect to the combined offering and the exercise of preemptive rights to purchase newly issued and treasury shares assum waiver by the controlling shareholders: No exercise of preemptive rights 5,428,444,540 Full exercise of preemptive rights to purchase treasury shares 5,435,748,911 Full exercise of preemptive rights to purchase newly issued shares 5,691,755,646 Full exercise of preemptive rights to purchase newly issued shares and treasury shares 5,699,060,017